Website feedback widgets are a simple way to get feedback from your users or site visitors.

 - Best for bug reports

-Simple, flexible and affordable
+Simple, flexible, and affordable

 1. Saber Feedback

-Saber is an easy to use and flexible feedback widget that supports screenshots.
-It provides 14 form field types including emoji rating, check box and text box, as well as form logic.
-You can receive feedback by email, in your dashboard, through exporting data, or through native integrations like Jira, Trello and Slack.
+You can receive feedback generated by Saber Feedback by email, in your dashboard, through exporting data, or through native integrations like Jira, Trello and Slack.
 It automatically captures client-side errors and technical information.

 Advantages: Good all-rounder, plays well with other software, and supports visual feedback